joakimk/minimapper/README.md

 ### Custom entity class

-You don't need to use Minimapper::Entity.
-The core API is implemented in [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb).
-You can either include that module or choose to implement your own version.
+Minimapper::Entity adds some convenience methods for when a model is used with a rails application.
+If you don't need that you can just include the core API from the [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb) module (or implement your own version that behaves like Minimapper::Entity::Core).

 ### Adding a new mapper